 APM for CX initiatives

 A customer-first mindset requires you to adopt DevOps principles such as the collection of all your telemetry data (logs, metrics, and traces) and always-on analysis using tools such as APM.
 Understand the importance of instrumenting your entire application environment to create more consistency and repeatability in your CI/CD pipeline.
 Also consider how a well-designed APM solution will prove to be more cost-effective over the years as your environment grows.
 After all, it’s not just about the technology, it’s the impact your application has on the human being and user on the other end that’s using it.
-So here’s to embracing the CX-first perspective as a developer, because the closer you are to the customer, the more important you are to the business.
+So here’s to embracing the CX-first perspective as a developer, because the closer you are to the customer, the more important you are to the organization.

 As a next step, consider learning more about basic APM principles with a customer-first point of view.